gura-conf/gura/gura.md

 invalid_float_3: 3.e+20
 ```

-Similar to integers, you may use underscores to enhance readability. <!-- Each underscore must be surrounded by at least one digit. -->
+Similar to integers, you may use underscores to enhance readability.

 ```yaml
 flt8: 224_617.445_991_228